syncfusion-content/winui-docs/winui/Calendar/Navigation.md

 ## Restrict navigation between views

 You can restrict navigation within a minimum and maximum views by using [MinDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_MinDisplayMode) and [MaxDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_MaxDisplayMode) properties.
 This will be useful when your date range is smaller and you don’t want to show century view.
+By default, the value of `MinDisplayMode` is **Month** and `MaxDisplayMode` is **Century**.

 {% tabs %}
 {% highlight xaml %}